Dhaval2404/AndroidStudioProjectCleanUp/README.md

 # 💻Setup & Usage

-1. Donwload and install the [Python](https://www.python.org/downloads/)
+1. Download and install the [Python](https://www.python.org/downloads/)

 2. Clone or [Download](https://github.com/Dhaval2404/AndroidStudioProjectCleanUp/archive/master.zip) this project into your workspace.